-Wondering what’s a good product manager salary in 2020?
+Wondering what a good product manager salary is in 2020?

 We have the advice you’re looking for.
 Planning any career path can be daunting, and within product management, there are so many options for positions, responsibilities, and industries, that it can be overwhelming figuring out where to start.

-This handy guide has tips for those just starting out, those in mid-level positions trying to boost their role, and those looking to improve and build on their skills.
+This handy guide has tips for wherever you are in the roadmap of your career, including those just starting out, those in mid-level positions trying to boost their role, and those looking to improve and build on their skills.
 The product manager salary information in this guide will help you make an informed decision about the next step in your career.
 If you’re still early on in your career, you’re not alone.
 Within the current product management workforce, 33% of product managers have between 0 and 4 years of experience, and 26% have between 5 and 9 years.

-Our guide below has information on the product manager role, several related positions, product manager salary information, factors affecting salary, and the top seven skills product managers need in 2020.
+Our guide below has information on the product manager role, several related positions, product manager salary information, and factors affecting salary in 2020.

 Participate In The 2020 Salary Survey